-SBDHS recognizes that we cannot prohibit our student-athletes from purchasing legal, over-the-counter, performance-enhancing supplements (ex. creatine, andro, etc.) and diuretics, but we do discourage use of these products.
-SBDHS prohibits the sale of performance-enhancing supplements on school property or during school sanctioned events that may not be on SBDHS' property.
+SBDHS recognizes that we cannot prohibit our student-athletes from purchasing legal, over-the-counter, performance-enhancing supplements (ex. creatine, androstenedione, etc.) and diuretics, but we strongly discourage use of these products.
+SBDHS prohibits the sale of performance-enhancing supplements on school property or during off-premise school sanctioned events.
 Anyone who violates this policy will be disciplined at the discretion of the Principal.